 If you have extra cookie dough, simply press the prepared dough into a pie pan, pushing the dough as flat as possible along the bottom of the pan and up the sides.
 Try to make the dough as even as possible to help the crust bake uniformly.

-Place a piece of foil over the cookie dough in the pie pan and then fill the pan with pie weights or dry beans.
+Place a piece of foil over the cookie dough in the pie pan and then fill the pan with pie weights or dry beans (you can try these other simple alternatives as well).
 Bake the cookie dough crust in the same temperature oven you would usually bake the cookies I and for the same amount of time.

 Remove the crust from the oven and remove the pie weights and foil.
 You will have a perfectly baked cookie crust, ready to use!